Table of Contents

 Contact Our Class Action Lawyers

-Companies that engage in these types of mislabeling and deceptive marketing may violate state false advertising and consumer protection laws.
-If you suspect that you purchased a product that is inaccurately or deceptively labeled, call our Los Angeles mislabeled food and cosmetics attorneys at (310) 575-2550 or email us using the contact form on this page.
+The advertisements described above are only some examples of mislabeling and deceptive marketing that may violate state false advertising and consumer protection laws.
+If you suspect that you purchased a product that is inaccurately or deceptively labeled, contact our mislabeled products attorneys at Broslavsky & Weinman, LLP to discuss your potential case.
+Call us at (310) 575-2550 or email us using the contact form on this page for a prompt response.